jboss-jdf/jdf-site/CONTRIBUTING.md

         git checkout -b <topic-branch-name> upstream/master

 6. Contribute new code or make changes to existing files.
-Make sure that you follow the General Guidelines below.

 7. Commit your changes to your local topic branch.
 You must use `git add filename` for every file you create or change.